 Looking beyond Commencement, I hope to see many EAPS alumni at this year's Alumni Association sponsored Tech Day "The Future of Planet Earth" on June 7 where President Reif and I will be introducing a morning of compelling talks exploring what we know about the emergence of life, the Earth, its systems, and the stresses that are inherent as well as imposed by human activity.
 EAPS faculty members speaking at this event include hurricane and climate expert Kerry Emanuel, planetary geomorphologist Taylor Perron, geobiologoist Tanja Bosak, and the author of our lead story Sara Seager, and they are complemented by John Lienhard (Mechanical Engineering) and Christopher Knittel (Sloan).

-I hope you will enjoy the current issue of EAPSpeaks and that I will see you at one of our upcoming events.
-In the meantime, I wish you all a relaxing summer.
+I hope you will enjoy the current issue of EAPSpeaks.
+In the meantime, I wish you all a great summer!